 In the Physicians Committee’s outreach to hospitals, we have successfully urged Mississippi Medical Center to remove hot dogs from its menus.

-And in our survey of states with the highest death rates from colorectal cancer, 30 of 102 hospitals don’t serve hot dogs, although many of those still serve other processed meats.
+And in our survey of top US children’s hospitals, 72 of 102 hospitals don’t serve hot dogs, although many of those still serve other processed meats.
 There’s plenty of room for improvement.

 In an ideal world, all hospitals would serve healthy, vegan menus—and we’re working on that.
 But as a first step, I’m asking health care professionals and family and friends of patients (past, current, and potential) to help us get carcinogenic processed meats out of hospitals.